365 Things to Do in Memphis #144: Race Your Canoe (or Kayak) on the Mississippi

-More than 500 people will dip their paddles in the water for the June 17, 2017 race, which is one of the largest canoe and kayak races in the Southeast.
+More than 500 people dip their paddles in the water in mid-June every year, which makes this one of the largest canoe and kayak races in the Southeast.

 The races are open to anyone, but expect some hardcore competition.
 In the past several years, the race has drawn Olympians, world champions and amateurs from all over the world to compete for cash and prizes.

 The start of the race will be at the mouth of the Wolf River.
 The course will take us out of the Wolf River into the Mississippi River; down under the I-40 bridge; past Mud Island Park and up into the Memphis Harbor to finish.
 See more here.

 During the race, the coast guard will have all barge traffic stopped and the harbor patrol will be on duty.